nillks/rsschool-cv/cv.md

 ## English Language
 My English is at the A2 level, but trust me, the best jokes are yet to come.
 The language of programming is universal, and my code speaks volumes.

-## Образование

-My English is at the A2 level, but trust me, the best jokes are yet to come.
-The language of programming is universal, and my code speaks volumes.